 As a medical professional, you understand the crucial need to protect your income with disability insurance for physicians.
 You likely have experience with the fragility of the human body and also its great resiliency.

 Why Should a Physician Have Disability Insurance?

 Your skills are in your knowledge and your ability to physically and mentally apply that knowledge.
 You have made an extraordinary investment in time and money to get where you are today and you and your family’s continuing financial well-being is tied to application of your medical knowledge and skills.
 The right disability policy protects that investment.

 If you are unable to perform your duties as a physician, you are aware of the need to insure the replacement of that income with quality disability insurance from the right insurance company.

-Some of the features to look for in disability insurance policy for physicians:
+Some of the attributes to look for in disability insurance policy for physicians:

 - It should be backed by a financially strong disability insurance company with top financial strength ratings from the independent rating services.
 Financial strength is the first consideration.
 After all you will be making a “deposit of your future earnings” with this financial institution in the event of your disability i.e. they’ll be the “bank” that holds your income.
 Make sure it’s strong.

 - A physician’s disability insurance policy should have an “Own Occupation” definition of disability.
 The insurance policy should define disability as the inability to perform the material and substantial duties of your occupation known as the true “Own Occupation” definition of disability.

 - Ideally, the disability insurance policy should have an even stronger own occupation definition of disability.
 It should define your occupation not only as a physician but further define your occupation as your specialty.

 - There are other important issues to consider, including the important issue of residual and recovery benefits.
 These differ widely among companies.
 Disability insurance for physicians should have residual and recovery(partial disability) definitions properly defined.